Medication Summary

 Hydrocortisone, topical (Cortaid, Cortizone, Westcort)

-An adrenocorticosteroid derivative suitable for application to skin or external mucous membranes.
-It has mineralocorticoid and glucocorticoid effects resulting in anti-inflammatory activity.
+Hydrocortisone topical is an adrenocorticosteroid derivative suitable for application to the skin or external mucous membranes.
+It has mineralocorticoid and glucocorticoid effects, resulting in anti-inflammatory activity.

 For diaper dermatitis, which has the appearance of irritant and candidal dermatitis, the author has good experience using hydrocortisone 1% cream or Desonide 0.05% cream (bid) with nystatin (qid).